Superannuation

 Concessional Contributions

 Concessional contributions, often known as ‘before tax’ contributions, are made using income that is not taxed in the hands of the person making the contribution.
 Contributions can be made by employers or individuals.
 Employers make contributions via the compulsory Superannuation Guarantee, now at 11% for all eligible employees, and via additional contributions over and above this, which may include salary sacrifice.
+Individuals can usually also make a tax-deductible personal contribution into their super fund.
+These are known as ‘personal contributions.’
+Once concessional contributions arrive in a fund, they are generally taxed at 15%.
+The fund pays this tax, and the member’s balance within the fund is reduced accordingly.

 Tax on Concessional Contributions